Skip to Content

 Using hot glue gun to attach popsicle sticks to red cardstock paper.

 Flip the apple over and attach the top and base of the apple to the back of the apple.
+(The Popsicle sticks will be sandwiched between the semi-circle apple pieces.)

 Attach a stem and leaf to the front of the apple, then flip it over and attach a stem and leaf to the back of the apple.

-Lastly, draw four black teardrop shaped seeds in the center of the apple core.
+Lastly, draw four black teardrop-shaped seeds in the center of the apple core.

 Now you can use twine to hang the apples or attach a magnet on the back.
 Another idea is to write your child’s name on the top or bottom of the apple.